Route Optimization vs Google Maps: What’s the Difference?

 Route optimization is usually the better fit when your routes must be feasible and repeatable at scale.

-• You have 10+ stops per route (or routes daily)
+• You have 10+ stops per route (or routes every day)

 • You have multiple drivers/vehicles